-Headquarters office is at 424 S. Second Street, Springfield, IL 62704-1779.
+The Illinois Bar Center is located at 424 S. Second Street, Springfield, Illinois, 62704-1779.

 The ISBA in Springfield can be reached at (800) 252-8908, or in Chicago at (312) 726-8775.

-The Illinois State Bar Association was organized on January 4, 1877, at a meeting of 88 attorneys from 37 counties who convened at the Sangamon County Courthouse (the former Illinois State Capitol building) in Springfield.
-Anthony Thornton of Shelbyville, friend and contemporary of Abraham Lincoln, was elected its first president.
+The ISBA was organized on January 4, 1877, at a meeting of 88 attorneys from 37 counties who convened at the Sangamon County Courthouse (the former Illinois State Capitol building) in Springfield.
+Anthony Thornton of Shelbyville, a friend and contemporary of Abraham Lincoln, was elected its first president.

 The sections deal with issues of professional development through continuing legal education programs, proposing or reacting to legislation affecting their areas, and the distribution of newsletters to members that provide updates on court cases and other developments.

-Standing committees oversee the work of the Association in such areas as judicial evaluations, delivery of legal services, legal education, and legal technology.
+Standing committees oversee the work of the association in such areas as judicial evaluations, delivery of legal services, legal education, and legal technology.

 The Task Force on Unauthorized Practice of Law (UPL) seeks out, identifies, and remedies injuries to the public and to the integrity of the profession caused by the unauthorized practice of law.